 He holds a master’s degree in international relations from the Graduate Institute of International and Development Studies (IHEID) in Geneva.
 Mr. Bellmann has published over 60 articles and papers and edited 9 books on the trade and sustainable development interface.
 He is fluent in English, French and Spanish.

-Mahesh Sugathan is a Senior Policy Advisor at the Forum on Trade, Environment and the SDGs, and an independent trade and sustainability expert.
-His work focusses on research and analysis of trade and investment policies, negotiations and agreements (WTO, regional and bilateral trade negotiations and agreements) relevant to sustainable development issues such as environmental technologies and services, plastic pollution and plastic substitutes, climate change, agriculture, biodiversity, clean energy, environmental pollution, circular economy, product standards and labelling.
+Mahesh Sugathan is a Senior Policy Advisor at the Forum on Trade, Environment and the SDGs (TESS), and an independent trade and sustainability expert.
+His research and analysis on trade and investment policies, negotiations and agreements relevant to sustainable development spans issues such as environmental technologies and services, plastic pollution and plastic substitutes, climate change, agriculture, biodiversity, and clean energy, to circular economy, product standards and labelling.